Who We Are

 Children's ministry leader.
 Melanie grew up on the island of Arran off the west coast of Scotland and her 3 children were born in Switzerland.
 She makes a mean cheesecake.

-Reader in training.
-Born and raised in United States, Alice has lived among the Vaud vineyards for over 20 years.
+Reader (worship leader).
+Born and raised in the United States, Alice has lived among the Vaud vineyards for over 20 years.
 She has an amazing voice.

 From the Beginning